Kay Ivey: Clean government

 Shortly after the beginning of her second full term as governor in January 2023, Ivey signed an executive order aiming to promote transparency in state government by requiring agencies to respond to public records requests.
 The same month, the Alabama Department of Transportation acquired an emergency order to prevent the release of communications between its director, John Cooper, and Ivey's office.
 This came amid a lawsuit between the agency and the Baldwin County Bridge Company; Cooper sought to withhold these records from the Montgomery County Circuit Court, and cited "executive privilege" in doing so.
 Less than a week after the enactment of the transparency executive order, Ivey signed an amicus curiae filing in support of Cooper's efforts to suppress the release of the communication records with her office.

 Confederate monuments

-In May 2017, Ivey signed a bill barring the removal of any monuments on public display, or the renaming of any public street or building, that had existed for 40 years or more—effectively protecting the state's Confederate monuments.
+In May 2017, Ivey signed a bill barring the removal of any monuments on public display, or the renaming of any public street or building, that had existed for 40 years or more.
+The law has the effect of protecting the state's Confederate monuments.